ppeetteerrs/personal-website/content/series/quant_finance/3_binomial_model/index.md

 ---

 # 1 Introduction
 In this chapter we will investigate an unsophisticated way of modelling asset price randomness.
 However, the crucial concepts of hedging and no arbitrage remains.
-The binomial model is important, in cases where the value has no closed-form solution (e.g. American options /other custom-made derivatives).
+The binomial model is important, in cases where the value has no closed-form solution (e.g. American options / other custom-made derivatives).
 The binomial model can be thought of as a numerical method for the solution of the Black-Scholes equation.

 # 2 Simple Scenario
 Assume now that we have a stock and a call option that expires on the next day.
 The stock can either rise or fall by a known amount before tomorrow and the interest rates are zero.

 ![Simple scenario](2021-03-28-22-04-01.png)

-Under this scenario, what should be the value of the call option (**It is not 0.6**)?
+Under this scenario, what should be the value of the call option (**it is not 0.6**)?

 To answer that, construct a portfolio that long one option and short half a stock: